Peter the Great: Legacy

+The iconic representations of dead saints typical for centuries of Russian visual culture suddenly give way to naturalistic portraiture.

 In popular culture

-Peter has been featured in many histories, novels, plays, films, monuments and paintings.Lindsey Hughes, "'What manner of man did we lose?': Death-bed images of Peter the Great."
-Russian History 35.1-2 (2008): 45-61.
+Peter has been featured in many histories, novels, plays, films, monuments and paintings.
 They include the poems The Bronze Horseman, Poltava and the unfinished novel The Moor of Peter the Great, all by Alexander Pushkin.
 The former dealt with The Bronze Horseman, an equestrian statue raised in Peter's honour.
-Aleksey Nikolayevich Tolstoy wrote a biographical historical novel about him, named Pëtr I, in the 1930s.
+Aleksey Nikolayevich Tolstoy wrote a biographical historical novel about him, named Peter I, in the 1930s.